Haydeni0/pi-humidity/raspberrypi_installation.md

 - ```screen``` (Multiple consistent terminal screens)
 - ```unattended-upgrades``` (automatic upgrades)

-### Ordered guide for raspberry pi installation
+### Ordered guide for Raspberry Pi installation
-1. Install raspberry pi OS
+1. Install Raspberry Pi OS
 2. Add SSH capabilities (to login remotely)
    1. Use an [ssh key](https://pimylifeup.com/raspberry-pi-ssh-keys/) to log in automatically
    2. Configure that with PuTTY